Cornwall, TR4 8AW, Lat/Long 50.3N 5.2W

 A scenic sandy beach surrounded by steep cliffs along West Cornwall's north coast.
 Porthtowan attracts surfers to enjoy its consistent powerful waves and families to experience the clean waters.

-Holder of a Blue Flag Award five years running, the glistening shore offers walkers the opportunity to explore the South West Coast Path and take in the impressive coastline and wildlife.
+Holder of a Blue Flag Award for many years, the glistening shore offers walkers the opportunity to explore the South West Coast Path and take in the impressive coastline and wildlife.

 - Benefits from the 1999 Porthtowan Clean Sweep scheme